LLnCSoftware/mserve/examples/03multihost/03multihost.md

 You will need 3 machines that are accessible to each other over the network;
 2 as servants and one for both mserve\_np.q and the client.

-The way I did it was with 3 AWS EC2 instances, running "mserve\_np.q" on the instance hosting my development environment, which I will call the "mserve" machine, and 2 more stripped down instances for the servants.
+The way I did it was with 3 AWS EC2 instances each containing the mserve repo.

-1. Copy the required files onto each servant machine: launcher.q, servant.q, exitOnClose.q
-2. If you need authentication/authorization, also copy: authent.q, authriz.q
-3. Ensure that the "mserve machine" can reach the 2 servant machines on ports 5999 and 5001.
+1. Ensure that the "mserve machine" can reach the 2 servant machines on ports 5999 and 5001.
-4. Run 'q launcher.q -p 5999' from the directory containing these files on each servant machine.
+2. Run 'q launcher.q -p 5999' from the directory containing these files on each servant machine.

 Launcher.q listens for requests to start servant processes as directed by mserve\_np.q.

-If this was a "real" deployment, "servant.q" would be replaced by your real api server, and all the data it needs must be accessible from each of these AWS instances.
+If this was a "real" deployment, you probably would not clone the mserve repo onto the servant.
+After all, the only "real" file in there is mserve\_np.q, and it is not needed on the servant.
+The others are just templates to be replaced with your "real" versions.

+Instead, you would clone your "project repo" which would look alot like an examples directory, except that "mserve\_np.q" would be the only symlink (back to the mserve repo), and it would be in .gitignore. and the others would be your versions of: servant.q, launcher.q, authrize.q, and exitOnClose.q You might include your client and authrize.q as well (although unused on servant), unless you have a better place to put them.

-Alternatively, you could build this structure into a docker container and run in a container service.
+Alternatively, you could build your project repo into a docker container and run in a container service.

 **Step 2 - Start the server in a terminal on the mserve machine**